mbazos/k8s-on-raspbian/README.md

 ```
 > `--discovery-token-unsafe-skip-ca-verification` is needed unless you provide the ca verification key which is very long.
 I wouldn't recommend passing this flag in for a real production environment.

+## Finishing Up
-You can now run this on the master:
+With your master running and your nodes joined to your master you should be able to finnaly run this on the master:

 ```
+$ kubectl get nodes
 ```